Most Americans survive a first heart attack, but are at increased risk for another

 or narrowing of these blood vessels.

-and stress on the heart.
-Alcohol can also raise blood sugar and triglyceride levels.
+and put stress on your heart.
+Alcohol can also raise blood sugar and triglyceride

 levels.
 Ask your provider for help in limiting your alcohol or quitting drugs.